juhp/nix-fedora/README.md

 # Testing

 A simple way to check nix is working is to run `nix-shell -p hello`.
-This should after a short while of downloading put you in a nix shell subprocess where you should be able to run `hello`.
+After a short while of downloading, this should put you in a nix shell subprocess where you should be able to run `hello`.